-Indicate if this is: \Box a course, or \Box a sequence of multiple courses
+Course Number & Title: Indicate if this is: \square a course, or \square a sequence of multiple courses

 Foothill College's General Education curriculum provides students with a well-rounded education, fostering critical thinking, communication, and interdisciplinary understanding.
 Faculty play a central role in ensuring GE courses align with these goals and prepare students for academic, professional, and civic success.